mverboom/build/BUILD.md

 `B_VERSION`

-This variable conains the version of the software that is being build.
+This variable contains the version of the software that is being build.

 `B_INSTALLDIR`